Popmotion/popmotion/packages/popmotion-pose/docs/examples/react/event-hover.md

 # Events: Hover

-To animate an element on press, set `hoverable: true` and a `pose` prop.
+To animate an element on hover, set `hoverable: true` and a `pose` prop.

 ```javascript
 const config = {